BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 * **1 of 1:** A method for backing up your seed using just one share.
 It's very similar to backing up the Bytewords for the seed.
 * **2 of 3:** Use this if you're not sure: it's probably the most common methodology.
 Place your three shares in three locations (or with three people) and then reconstruct by recovering two of them.
 * **3 of 5:** An expansion of 2-of-3.
-If you've got more locations where you can store keys, or more friends, or if you're a little less certain of the availability of any place or person, use this.
+If you've got more locations where you can store keys, or more friends, or both, or if you're a little less certain of the availability of any place or person, use this.
 * **4 of 9:** A very large-scale sharding.
-This is most likely to be used in a corporate environment where different shares are kept by different personnel.
+This is most likely to be used in a corporate environment where different shares are kept by different personnel, but it could also be used by someone with a very large group of trusted friends.
 * **2 of 3 - 2 of 3:** A complex "groups" situation where you need two shares from two groups to recover.
 It may be more secure than a straight 4 of 9 because you can partition your keys to different groups of people to ensure that you can always recover and they can never collude.

 A Scenario Guide for SSKR Shares is planned, but in the meantime, if you're uncertain, use 2 of 3.